 On February 23, 2021, the Company announced that i-80 expanded the project area by an additional 16.9 square-kilometres for a total project area of 25 square-kilometres. i-80 is advancing the project through geologic and alteration mapping supported by radiogenic dating of both host rocks and alteration phases on the project.
 An airborne magnetics survey is scheduled for 2021 and will be used in conjunction with the surface mapping to define drill targets.
-Permitting is underway for a drill program.

-Mustang Canyon
+Mustang Canyon (Tabor)